 - Using cannabis seeds in your marijuana gardens is undoubtedly the most common and traditional way of starting things off.
 Because you will basically be growing all the way from the start, you will have the luxury of adjusting your gardens and crops each time!

 - Seeds are a great way of getting some variety in your gardens.
 By simply taking a few seeds of different strains, you can have a diverse set of buds to harvest!

-More on the Advantages
+More On The Advantages

 - Cannabis seeds also bring the benefit of being very friendly for beginner growers.
 Here’s a widely shared opinion: It is much easier to get accustomed to a cannabis plant’s growth by using marijuana seeds.
-Because you will basically be exposed to all the different stages of a marijuana plant’s life cycle, it is much better to familiarize yourself with cannabis seeds if you are just starting out.
+Because you will basically be exposed to all the different stages of a marijuana plant’s life cycle, it is much better to familiarize yourself with cannabis seeds if you are just starting.

 - Lastly, cannabis seeds are very accessible.
 They aren’t all that hard to come by, especially if you live in a place that allows the use and cultivation of cannabis.
 Online marijuana seed banks and physical shops, whether licensed or in the black markets, can be accessed by anyone who knows where to look!